Piz Nair - Val Bever - Celerina

 Start

-Piz Nair, top station
+Piz Nair, mountain station

 Ziel